 Many fear COVID-19 as a threat to individual health but there is more at stake than people may realise.
 The public and political overreaction will affect us for decades.
-Our children and grandchildren will have to live with the decisions being made while we are told to stay at home.
+Our children and grandchildren will have to live with the decisions being made without public scrutiny.

 Save the NHS